 |Contribution Among Tortfeasors||Where two or more people are jointly or severally liable in a tort for the same injury, there's a right of contribution among them.
 However, there is only such a contribution if the defendant paid more than their pro rata share of fault.
 There is also no contribution if the defendant intentionally caused the injury or wrongful death.|

 |Statute of Limitations for Negligence Claims|| Under the Tennessee Civil Statute of Limitations:

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 In order for a defendant to be held liable for negligence, the plaintiff must be able to prove certain elements.
 These are relatively uniform from one state to the next:

-- The defendant's action or inaction was the proximate cause of the plaintiff's injury (the defendant should have known that his or her breach of duty was likely to cause injury).
+- The defendant's action or inaction was the proximate cause of the plaintiff's injury, and

 - The plaintiff suffered actual, quantifiable damages.